Estimate Time6 min

 Higher expenses, higher income, higher taxes

 If you're facing these circumstances, don't fret.
-There are ways designed to plan for the tax increase and to help keep more of your retirement income next year.
+There are ways to plan for the tax increase and to help keep more of your retirement income next year.

 How might the COLA affect your taxes?